 The all new Tigor 2020

 Tata launched the all new Tigor 2020 edition in January earlier this year.
 It is a comprehensive update under the hood, and hence the price has also seen an increase.
 Ever since the launch, I have been drooling over the updates and have been getting weird thoughts.
-One of the biggest factor for me has been the new safety features and the BS6 engine.
+One of the biggest factors for me has been the new safety features and the BS6 engine.

 Tata Tigor 2020 BS6 Safety Features over Tigor 2018 BS4

-The new 2020 Tata Tigor has significant upgrades over 2018 one.
+The new 2020 Tata Tigor BS6 has significant upgrades over 2018 one.
 One of the most prominent is the safety area, where they have improved body structure and have changed the design to comply with the pedestrian safety norms that will be live in India from April 2020.
-An added bonus is a confirmation from the Global NCAP, where the car scored 4* rating (I wish it had 5* like the Nexon and Altroz) – which is much better than its direct competition – the Maruti Suzuki Desire and Hyundai Accent.
+A bonus is a confirmation from the Global NCAP, where the car scored 4* rating (I wish it had 5* like the Nexon and Altroz) – which is much better than its direct competition – the Maruti Suzuki Desire and Hyundai Accent.